studersi/test-4/tutorial-4/README.md

 ###Step 9 (Goodie): Checking the quality of SSL externally

 Ivan Ristić, mentioned above as the author of several books on Apache and SSL, launched an analysis service that checks _SSL web servers_.
-He has sold the site to Qualys in the meantime, but is is still being maintained and actively expanded.
+He has sold the site to Qualys in the meantime, but it is still being maintained and actively expanded.
 It is available at [www.ssllabs.com](https://www.ssllabs.com/ssldb/index.html).
 A web server configured like the one above earned me the highest grade of _A+_ on the test.

 ![Screenshot: SSLLabs](./apache-tutorial-4-screenshot-ssllabs.png)